Whenever I worried I wasn't going to finish my PhD – I looked

 I assume you have read a description of our group and our programs.

-Please carefully read my translation of the official call for PhD or official call for MSc (in English), with important notes [in red color] there.
+Please carefully read my translation of the call for PhD (I will update the link later, for the moment here is the previous call for PhD) or call for MSc (I will update the link later, for the moment here is the previous call for MSc) (in English), with important notes [in red color] there.
 Note that you must fill in an online registration form before sending the files (if you see this form in Spanish, try to use Google Translator).

 The follow table provides links to more information and official calls in other forms, in particular, in interactive form with automatic translation (use flag icons there to translate).
 These pages contain more information, such as FAQ, than my translation above, and might be more up to date.
 Relevant cells are in yellow.